Premium

 This suited everybody except those who had put in the money.
 Court cases on seat quotas and fee hikes became a constant feature.
 On the basis of judicial rulings or ad hoc agreements, the Karnataka government and private college managements have admitted students following different principles over the past three academic years.

-In 2003-04, it was a 75:25 (government: management) deal for all admissions.
+In 2003-04, it was a 75:25 government: management deal for all admissions.
 In 2004-05, it was a 75:25 deal for engineering and a 60:40 deal for medical and dental seats.
 For 2005-06, it is 65:35 for engineering and 50:50 for medical and dental.

 Story continues below this ad

 FROM 2006-07, the seat equations will change dramatically if the August 12 Supreme Court verdict is followed.
-Of the total 3,345 medical seats in 29 medical colleges, the Karnataka government will now control only 450 — all at its four medical colleges.
+Of the total 3,345 medical seats in 29 medical colleges, the Karnataka government will now control only 450 8212; all at its four medical colleges.

-Of the 2,400 dental seats in 39 colleges, the government will control only 60 seats — at its lone dental college.
+Of the 2,400 dental seats in 39 colleges, the government will control only 60 seats 8212; at its lone dental college.
 Of the 36,000 engineering seats in 109 colleges, the government will control 930 seats in its three colleges and a little over 3,000 in the private colleges it supports.

 For politicians who also run educational institutions, this presents a conflict between political position and private profit.
 There are many negotiating this landmine.
-G. Parameshwar, former Congress higher education minister, runs Tumkur’s Sri Siddhartha Medical College, Sri Siddhartha Institute of Technology and Sri Siddhartha Dental College.
+G. Parameshwar, former Congress higher education minister, runs Tumkur8217;s Sri Siddhartha Medical College, Sri Siddhartha Institute of Technology and Sri Siddhartha Dental College.
 Congress MP R.L.
 Jalappa owns both the R.L.
 Jalappa Institute Of Technology, Dodballapur, Bangalore, and the Sri Devaraj Urs Medical College, Kolar.

 Story continues below this ad

 A.B.
-Malaaka Raddy (Congress), former medical education minister, owns the M.R.
+Malaaka Raddy Congress, former medical education minister, owns the M.R.
 Medical College in Gulbarga.
 C.M.
-Ibrahim, former Union minister and senior Janata Dal (Secular) leader, is behind the H.K.B.K.
+Ibrahim, former Union minister and senior Janata Dal Secular leader, is behind the H.K.B.K.
 College of Engineering, Bangalore.
 Mallikarjun Kharge, Congress minister, runs the Engineering College, Gulbarga.

 Latest Comment